• Location: Jl.Pratama, Tanjung Benoa.

 - The Tree International Pub & Restaurant – Jackfruit tree, outdoor and indoor seating, vintage photographs, and reggae music.

-- Bumbu Bali Tanjung – The hotel is part of the company that also runs this restaurant, about 300m north up the road.
+- Bumbu Bali Tanjung – About 300m north up the road.
 Renowned for its exquisite traditional setting and excellent Balinese food.

 - Black Tom’s – Friendly expat hangout, with tables shaped like beer barrels and live music nightly.
 About 500m north of the hotel.